-Framework scores are calculated on a 1.00 - 4.99 scale.
-Framework element ratings are presented on a four-level scale.
+Framework scores are on a 1.00-4.99 scale.
+Framework element ratings are on a four-level scale.
 In the School Quality Guide, the four levels are called Exceeding Target, Meeting Target, Approaching Target, and Not Meeting Target.
-In the School Quality Snapshots, the four levels are called Excellent, Good, Fair, and Poor.
+In the School Quality Snapshots, the four levels are called Excellent, Good, Fair, and Poor and are presented as 1-4 bars in a graphic.